- What is Form 61A?

 Form 61A is a legal document filed by specified entities to report certain transactions under Section 285BA of the Income Tax Act.
-This form is one of the measures that the Income Tax Department of India has implemented to ensure that individuals do not evade taxes by helping the department monitor SFTs, which are Specified Financial Transactions or high-value transactions.
+This form is one of the measures implemented by the Income Tax Department of India to ensure that individuals do not evade taxes by helping the department monitor SFTs, which are Specified Financial Transactions or high-value transactions.

 Statements of Financial Transactions were previously called Annual Information Returns (AIR).
 In this blog, we will delve into Form 61A, covering its transactions, filing requirements, and more.